mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Starting with MaxScale 2.2.1, MariaDB Monitor supports replication cluster modification.
 The operations implemented are:
-- _failover_, which replaces a failed master with a slave
+- _failover_, which replaces a failed primary with a replica
-- _switchover_, which swaps a running master with a slave
+- _switchover_, which swaps a running primary with a replica
 - _async-switchover_, which schedules a switchover and returns
-- _rejoin_, which directs servers to replicate from the master
+- _rejoin_, which directs servers to replicate from the primary
 - _reset-replication_ (added in MaxScale 2.3.0), which deletes binary logs and resets gtid:s